Find Cheap Medicare Plans in Your Area

 A deductible is the amount you are required to pay for health care or prescription drugs before your Medicare plan begins to pay its share.

 Let's take Medicare Part A as an example.
-If you spend three days in the hospital, you pay the first $1,556 in expenses, the amount of your deductible.
-After this, Medicare will then pick up the rest of your covered Part A expenses for your three-day hospital stay because you have a $0 copay, which is the cost-sharing amount you pay after having met your deductible.
+If you spend three days in the hospital, you pay the first $1,600 in expenses, the amount of your deductible.
+Medicare will then pick up the rest of your covered Part A expenses for your three-day hospital stay because you have a $0 copay, which is the cost-sharing amount you pay after meeting your deductible.

-That means that for each benefit period, you must pay the $1,556 deductible before Medicare coverage kicks in and starts to pay for your inpatient care.
+That means for each benefit period, you must pay the $1,600 deductible before Medicare coverage kicks in and starts to pay for your inpatient care.
 After meeting the Part A deductible, you don’t pay anything in Medicare Part A costs until day 61 of your hospitalization.

 A hospital benefit period begins as soon as you are admitted to the hospital or skilled nursing facility and ends only after you’ve been out of the hospital or skilled nursing facility for 60 consecutive days.
 After this, a new benefit period begins, requiring you to meet the Part A deductible if you are hospitalized again.

 Why the hospital benefit period matters for your Part A deductible

 With Medicare Part A, you could end up paying the deductible more than once a year if you have multiple hospitalizations that fall in different hospital benefit periods.

 For example, if you complete your three-day hospitalization on June 3 but are readmitted on August 10, more than 60 days after you were discharged on June 3, you will have to pay the Part A deductible again because you are in a new hospital benefit period.

 Along those lines, if you are readmitted within 60 days of being discharged from the hospital, you would not pay the Part A deductible again because you have already paid it for that hospital benefit period.